derhansen/sf_event_mgt/README.md

 which must be migrated manually.
 The [documentation](https://github.com/derhansen/sf_event_mgt/blob/main/Documentation/BreakingChanges/Index.rst) contains a summary of all breaking changes including links to the release notes for each affected version.

-When doing a TYPO3 major version update where the extension is used, please make sure follow all described migrations regarding breaking changes.
+When doing a TYPO3 major version update where the extension is used, please make sure to follow all described migrations regarding breaking changes.

 ## Versions